emissary-ingress/emissary/docs/reference/services/rate-limit-service.md

 ## Domains

-As your organization grows, different groups within your organization may have different rate limit requirements.
-For example:

-* A service owner may want to manage load shedding characteristics, and insuring specific types of requests take precedence over other types of requests
-* An operations engineer may want to insure service availability overall when request volume is high, and limit the total number of requests being passed to upstream services
-* A security engineer may want to protect against denial-of-service attacks from a bad actor

-In this scenario, each engineer will need to _independently_ monitor and manage the rate limits.
 In Ambassador, each engineer (or team) can be assigned its own *domain*.
 A domain is a separate namespace for labels.
 By creating individual domains, each team can assign their own labels to a given request, and independently set the rate limits based on their own labels.

 ## External Rate Limit Service